lastcoolnameleft/duckiehunt/README.md

 ## Environments

-If you'd like to get Phippy and Friends to run locally, I'd be happy to work with you to document all of the steps.
+If you'd like to get Duckiehunt to run locally, I'd be happy to work with you to document all of the steps.